grame-cncm/faustcourse/session3/content.md

-At this point, if you're using Google Chrome as we suggested (remember that as of today, only this browser is compatible with MIDI) and activate the MIDI polyphonic mode, you're Faust code should become controllable by an virtual or physical MIDI keyboard connected to your computer!
+At this point, if you're using Google Chrome as we suggested (remember that as of today, only this browser is compatible with MIDI) and activate the MIDI polyphonic mode, you're Faust code should become controllable by a virtual or physical MIDI keyboard connected to your computer!

 [do it!]